 If you have ever had a bitch with a litter of pups, you probably noticed that on certain days the pups’ level of physical and mental development changed dramatically, that is, eyes opened, first steps were taken or noise awareness occurred.

-Mother Nature has developed a time clock for growth of our dogs.
+Mother Nature has developed a puppy growth timeline for our dogs.
 Over the years I have kept a diary of stages of growth with our black Labs.
 It’s important to be aware of the growth stages so you can plan dew claw removal, avoid cold drafts or heat problems, keep direct light away from sensitive eyes, start supplemental feeding and take pups to the vet for a stool check and first shots.
 Let’s take a look at a typical black Lab whelping.